pannalaNIHARIKA/pannalaNIHARIKA/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my digital space!
 I'm Niharika, an aspiring Software Developer.
-I am a driven individual when it comes to learning new things, and I use that knowledge to build cool stuff with it.
 What drives my passion for software development?
 Imagine tackling a project that first appears overwhelmingly difficult, only to break it down and discover it's entirely manageable.
 That moment of triumph is truly unbeatable.

 In the realm of software development, I aim to bring to life the ideas I've envisioned.
 It's more than just coding; it's about turning imagination into reality.
 Join me on this thrilling journey where each line of code brings us closer to transforming dreams into real, functional creations.

- I’m currently learning backend development
+ I am a driven individual when it comes to learning new things, and I use that knowledge to build cool stuff with it.
  I’m eager to collaborate on developing communities and working on projects.